wintechis/flex-rml-evaluation/README.md

 # FlexRML Evaluation

-This repository contains all files necessary to reproduce the benchmarks and also contains our results.
+This repository contains all files necessary to reproduce the benchmarks of [FlexRML](https://github.com/wintechis/flex-rml) and also contains our results.

 The repository has 4 subfolders: